zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 Before you can start using LiveDocx, you must first `sign up`_ for an account.
 The account is completely free of charge and you only need to specify a **username**, **password** and **e-mail address**.
 Your login credentials will be dispatched to the e-mail address you supply, so please type carefully.
+If, or when, your application gets really popular and you require high performance, or additional features, you can update from the free service to the premium service for a minimal monthly charge.
+For details of the various services, please refer to http://www.livedocx.com/pub/pricing.

 .. _zend.service.livedocx.templates-documents: